Skip to content

 __exit__(*exc_info)

-Stop the timer, store elapsed time, and log the result.
+Stop the timer, store elapsed time, log, and notify captures.

 def __exit__(self, *exc_info):

-"""Stop the timer, store elapsed time, and log the result."""
+"""Stop the timer, store elapsed time, log, and notify captures."""

 self.elapsed = perf_counter() - self._start